VltraHeaven/AutoRC/README.md

 A Chrome browser window will open, browse to the RingCentral Single Sign-On page and wait until sign in is successful.
 Once the admin panel is visible it will continue automatically.

+## Roadmap
+---
+- Logging functionality
+- Exit browser for interrupts and unrecoverable exceptions
+- Command-line flag to toggle console output and control verbosity
+- Output results to text/csv
+- Resume after interrupts and unrecoverable exceptions

 Help
 ```
 python ./autorc.py -h